arnavxkohli/GRAM-Synth/README.md

   2. Then if a lower pitched key is pressed, it will get allocated to the start of the array.
   3. The new key will immediately have a quite volume, even though it is not supposed to happen.
   ![](2.png)\\
-  To solve this issue, we need to make sure that the keys always remain at in the same location in the `tone_idx` array throughout.
+  To solve this issue, we need to make sure that the keys always remain at the same location in the `tone_idx` array throughout.

   ### Beat function
   The synthesizer also has the function of using the keyboard as a beat generator.